 - Harte R, Quinlan LR, Glynn L, Rodriguez-Molinero A, Scharf T, Carenas C, Reixach E, Garcia J, Carrabina J, O'Laighin G. A Multi-Stage Human Factors and Comfort Assessment of Instrumented Insoles Designed for Use in a Connected Health Infrastructure.
 Journal of Personalized Medicine 2015, 5(4), 487-508.

 - Scharf T. Between inclusion and exclusion in later life: perspectives from Ireland.
 In: Walsh, K; Carney, G; Ní Léime, Á, ed.
-Ageing through austerity: critical perspectives on ageing policy in Ireland.
-Bristol: The Policy Press, 2015, pp.115-131.
+Ageing through Austerity: Critical Perspectives from Ireland.
+Bristol, UK: The Policy Press, 2015, pp.115-131.

 - Conlon C, Carney G, Timonen V, Scharf T. 'Emergent reconstruction’ in grounded theory: learning from team-based interview research.
 Qualitative Research 2015, 15(1), 39-56.

 - Scharf T, Keating N. Exclusion sociale des personnes âgées: concepts, dimensions, facteurs et politiques publiques.
 In: Viriot Durandal, J-P; Raymond,É; Moulaert, T; Charpentier, M, ed.
 Droits de vieillir et citoyenneté des aînés: pour une perspective internationale.
-Québec: Presses de l’Université du Québec, 2015, pp.283-296.
+Québec, Canada: Presses de l’Université du Québec, 2015, pp.283-296.